rajayushhhh/Ticketify/README.md

 ```
 7. Copy the id from step 6 and add .raw.ic0.app to the end to form a URL.
 e.g. zdv65-7qaaa-aaaai-qibdq-cai.raw.ic0.app

+**Ticketify** shows the potential of using blockchain to solve real-world ticketing problems.
+Even though the project is incomplete, it lays the groundwork for fair, transparent, and decentralized ticketing systems.